About application forms

 It is important to keep in mind that an employer going through your application will be looking to see whether you are demonstrating skills and abilities required for the role in every question.
 In fact, they will often have the job and person spec next to them as they read through your application like a check list, so you need to answer every question and try to relate it to the actual job your applying for where possible.

 For example, if you are asked a question such as ‘Tell us about a time when you have met or exceeded sales targets in your organisation’, but you know from the job and person spec that the role also requires problem solving and team leadership skills, this is a great opportunity to feed these points back and you could answer by saying:

 "Lead a sales team of 5 people but identified that targets weren’t being met initially due to lack of product knowledge.
 Organised product training for all team members which subsequently increased sales by 125% and meant that we exceeded sales targets".

 Top tips for application forms

-- Carefully read through all information provided in application pack
+- Carefully read through all information provided

 - Make sure you follow all basic instructions

 - Ensure that you’ve answered all the questions fully